survivejs/webpack-book/manuscript/building_with_webpack/04_adding_hashes_to_filenames.md

 # Adding Hashes to Filenames

 Webpack relies on the concept of **placeholders**.
-These strings are used to attach specific information to Webpack output.
+These strings are used to attach specific information to webpack output.
 The most useful ones are:

 * `[path]` - Returns an entry path.
 * `[name]` - Returns an entry name.